-Leadership Personal Development • • The ability of an individual to engage others to work The ability of a leader to be self-critical to ensure their towards a common goal and vision with compelling personal health, wellness and success.
+Leadership Personal Development The ability of an individual to engage others to work - towards a common goal and vision with compelling personal health, wellness and success.
 Personal purpose and engagement.
-Positive leadership skills Development includes: include the following: Self-reflection and self-awareness of your own Interpersonal Skills strengths and weaknesses • Vision - ability to craft and share a compelling and Knowing and understanding how you learn inspiration vision of the future Time-management • Organization - clear purpose, direction, motivation, Recognizing your own 'sweet spot' and stressors delegation, and follow-up Planning and Goal Setting Relationship Building and Networking Skills The ability of a leader to translate challenging goals into The ability of a leader to engage in interactions with others manageable smaller tasks and to ensure both short-term that result in positive outcomes for both parties.
-This 'wins' and long-term successes.
-Planning and Goal Setting includes the use of: includes: Self-Awareness - understanding how you are Important Club planning processes, such as: perceived by others Strategic planning (3-5 year planning) • Empathetic and Active listening skills - seeking to Succession planning understand every point of view Annual planning Contextual understanding of the situation, Project and Fundraising planning relationship and other person's needs Budgets and financial planning
+Positive leadership skills Development includes: include the following: Self-reflection and self-awareness of your own Interpersonal Skills strengths and weaknesses • Vision - ability to craft and share a compelling and Knowing and understanding how you learn inspiration vision of the future Time-management Organization - clear purpose, direction, motivation, Recognizing your own 'sweet spot' and stressors delegation, and follow-up Planning and Goal Setting Relationship Building and Networking Skills The ability of a leader to translate challenging goals into The ability of a leader to engage in interactions with manageable smaller tasks and to ensure both short-term others that result in positive outcomes for both parties. 'wins' and long-term successes.
+Planning and Goal This includes the use of: Setting includes: Self-Awareness - understanding how you are Important Club planning processes, such as: perceived by others Strategic planning (3-5 year planning) • Empathetic and Active listening skills - seeking to Succession planning understand every point of view Annual planning • Contextual understanding of the situation, Project and Fundraising planning relationship and other person's needs Budgets and financial planning